 The first thing that you should always do with Zoom is to update the program.
 If it still doesn’t work, follow all the other steps.
 If you are getting an unknown error code, you can always Google it and see the reason behind it.

-Some of them are very easy to fix, like the Error Code 614 for storage.
-You just have to make enough space for Zoom recordings because the raw files that are made temporarily during recordings can get pretty large before they get converted to mp4.
+Some of them are quite easy to fix, like the Error Code 614 for storage.
+You just need to make enough space for Zoom recordings because the raw files that are made temporarily during recordings can get pretty large before they get converted to mp4.

 Tosh Lubek runs an audio and video production business in the UK and has been using the Canon EOS R since it was released in the Autumn of 2018.
 He has used the camera to shoot TV commercials for Sky TV, promotional business videos, videos of events and functions, and YouTube creator content.
 He has also won international awards for his advertising and promotional work.
 You can meet him by visiting his “video booth” at HashTag business events across the country.